 The Civic will be available in a sedan body model and a five-door hatchback.
 There will also be a Civic Si sedan.
 The coupe is dead.
 Later, the new Civic Type R will be here.

 Rumors suggest that the next-generation CTR would be the last Honda in Europe to have a combustion engine without any electric assistance or being a pure EV.
 The 2.0-liter turbocharged gasoline engine is thought to have a slight increase in output over the current 316 horsepower (236 kilowatts) and has improved the responsiveness of the turbo.

 2022 Honda Civic SI Specs

-The Honda Civic Si 2022 must be experienced to be appreciated because several alternatives offer this level of performance for the price.
-While this compact sports class is filled with various body styles, the Civic Si is present as a coupe or sedan.
+2022 Civic SI Engine Specs must be experienced to be appreciated because several alternatives offer this level of performance for the price.
+While this compact sports class is filled with various body styles, the Civic Si is present as a 2022 Civic SI Coupe or sedan.

 Both are powered by a 205-hp turbocharged four-cylinder that feeds the front wheels through a pleasant manual transmission.
 Although there are questionable signs of design, its noble driving and handling will captivate the driver of all skill sets.